KEINOS/Phar_Box3_installer/README.md

 - It checks the environment before download.<br>(Such as PHP's ver, extension and PHP.ini settings)
 - It downloads the latest `box.phar`.
 - It checks if valid Phar.
-- Changes mod as executable.
+- Changes mode as executable.

 ## About Box3